Ugartechea: History

-Ignacio Ugartechea commercialized semi-automatic pistols manufactured by Gabilondo y Cia. and by Tomas de Urizar y Cia using trademarks owned by him as well as revolvers manufactured by Olave Solozabal y Cia. to which he awarded the brand “El Casco”.
+Ignacio Ugartechea played a key role in commercializing semi-automatic pistols from Gabilondo y Cia. and Tomas de Urizar y Cia., using his own trademarks, based on the model Rubi the “Iñaki”.
+He also introduced revolvers made by Olave Solozabal y Cia., branded as "El Casco", the Royale pistol and mini pistols, all crafted by Ignacio Ugartechea in Eibar, for Manufacture d'Armes de Précision (MAP)in Hendaye and St. Etienne, France—both prominent centers of firearm production.
+His contributions helped expand the presence of Spanish firearms in the international market, particularly in France, where the Ruby pistol became widely used, especially during World War I.

 In 1933 Casa Ugartechea became the first Spanish company to be licensed to produce express rifles in Spain as large as .400, .450, .500, .577 and .600 Nitro Express.
 The company made the .45 caliber semiautomatic pistol in 1926 with a patent in his name No. 97164 for a type of 2-shot central percussion pistol.

 The second Ignacio Ugartechea was trained in the tradition of gun making at the prestigious Escuela de Armeria in Eibar.
 At one point, he was known as one of the most prominent hunter in Spain and Europe, developing a relationship and participating in social hunts with the likes of the king of Spain, Juan Carlos I.

 Armas Ugartechea builds guns based on designs and patents originating from London and Birmingham firms such as Holland & Holland and Westley Richards.
 When shotgun-making was in its heyday in the late nineteenth century, patents were only granted for fourteen years.
 After that period, advancements like the Anson & Deeley boxlock action were reproduced all over the world.
 When a patent that seemed efficient and easy to reproduce became available, it was not uncommon for Basque shotgun makers to reproduce it with local components, and market it as a less-expensive alternative to the English offerings like the 600 Deluxe Series marketed by Parker-Hale a British firearms manufacturer.